Frequently Asked Questions

 Q: What does ‘satisfactory completion of requirements’ look like?

-In order to obtain the certificate, students need to attend a minimum of 75 percent of the webinars and obtain a "pass grade" for all assignments.
+In order to obtain the certificate, students need to attend a minimum of 75 percent of the webinars and obtain a "passing grade" for all assignments.

 Q: What do I get after I complete a program?